 In Germany, Aida, Hapag-Lloyd Cruises and TUI are starting up again in the next few weeks - initially for the domestic market - and ocean cruising is also beginning to return in places such as Greece, Croatia, Taiwan and French Polynesia.

 River cruises are already under way in France, Germany, Portugal, Austria and Italy and small boats are gearing up to start sailing in Scotland.

-The FCO updated its guidance on 16 July to confirm river cruises aren't covered by the blanket advice against cruise ship travel.
+The FCDO updated its guidance on 16 July to confirm river cruises aren't covered by the blanket advice against cruise ship travel.
 The guidelines now make clear that cruise ship travel is defined as international and “staying overnight for at least one night on a sea-going cruise ship with people from multiple households”.

 It also doesn't cover ferries an privately hired boats.

 In the US, the centre of the world’s cruise industry, the biggest ships remain laid up while the major lines - Royal Caribbean Group, Norwegian Cruise Line Holdings and Carnival Corporation - work with health experts and regulators to ensure a safe return to operations.

 However, small companies such as Bahamas Paradise Cruise Line, American Cruise Lines, American Queen Steamboat Company and UnCruise all hope to restart in August.

 In Europe, the EU has set out a 49-page guide on the resumption of cruising.

 Looking at all the cruise line statements, and announcements from regulatory bodies, a pattern of new protocols has emerged, including: